manavgabhawala/UberSDK/README.md

 # UberSDK for iOS and Mac OS X - Swift

 This is an SDK for the new Uber API released in March 2015.
 This SDK allows developers to easily use the Uber API without having to worry about implementing any OAuth 2.0 or perform any Network Requests.
-This SDK supports all end points available at https://developer.uber.com/v1/endpoints/ as of the beginning of April 2015.
+This SDK supports all end points available at https://developer.uber.com/v1/endpoints/ as of 22nd June 2015.
+For the Uber API change log of when it was last updated, click [here](https://developer.uber.com/v1/api-reference/)

-Added some support for changes made on April 21, 2015.

 ## Installation Instructions
 Coming Soon.
 (If you can't wait lookup importing Dynamic Frameworks into Swift/Objective-C projects depending on what you are using.

+## Features

+- [x] Full Objective-C and Swift support.
+- [x] Small framework file with descriptive function headers.
+- [x] Supports all Uber API endpoints.
+- [x] Doesn't block the main thread by using callbacks.
+Fully asynchronous.
+- [x] Incredible error handling support including full details of the error.
+- [x] Full localization support including all 17 languages supported by Uber
+- [x] Fully native SDK for iOS and Mac including features like using CoreLocation where useful, uses NSDates where relevant and even supports descriptions (`CustomStringConvertible`) so debugging is pain free.
+- [x] Makes use of Swift 2.0's generics, protocol extension, guards and defer statements to give you a great API to use.
+-[x] Zero configuration to setup and use.

 ## Documentation and Usage
 ### Initialization